ANNOUNCING MY NEW BOOK:

 Jesus the Holy Fool

 My most well-known book is Jesus the Holy Fool (Wisconsin: Sheed and Ward, 1999).
 This is a reverent study of the Gospel Jesus which draws connections between holiness and folly as they occur in the bible, presenting Holy Foolishness as a paradigm for the Christian journey and as a new model for what it means to be church.
-Several years ago, this book caused controversy in South Africa where both Muslim and Christian fundamentalists misunderstood the meaning of "Holy Fool" and wanted to ban the 1999 Parliament of the World's Religions because of my presentation on this topic.
+In 1999, this book caused controversy in South Africa where politicians misunderstood the meaning of "Holy Fool" and wanted to ban the 1999 Parliament of the World's Religions because of my presentation on this topic.
 Ela Gandhi, granddaughter of Mahatma Gandhi, and Gordon Oliver, former mayor of Cape Town, came to my defense.
-The African National Democratic Party later apologized in the South African Parliament for causing such a stir; protests, however continued throughout the Parliament of the World's Religions.
-I am saddened that the title of this book was so inflammatory that those offended never read further than the cover; had they done so, they would have discovered rich insights into the mystery of the Incarnation.
+The African National Democratic Party later apologized in the South African Parliament for causing such a stir; protests, however, continued throughout the Parliament of the World's Religions.
+I am saddened that the title of this book was so inflammatory that those offended never read further than the cover.

 "Brings to light ancient wisdom about the mystery of Christ.
 Reverent and challenging."